nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 ```cmd
 $ npm install --save prop-types
 ```
 * PropTypes provide a mechanism to allow type checking in a component.
-The allow us to define properties that are being passed to a  Component.
+This allow us to define properties that are being passed to a  Component.
 This is a good practice to always define your props as it gives some sense of robustness in your application.

 ### 2a iii App.js
 Now i  think its time to take a look at our App.js component.